What Do I Need to Know About Vaginal Mesh to Treat a Pelvic Organ Prolapse?

 The placement and type of mesh varies, depending on the organs affected.
 It’s usually inserted transvaginally, hence the name transvaginal mesh.
-In addition to POP, transvaginal mesh is commonly used to treat stress urinary incontinence, which is when the bladder leaks urine during physical activity or when pressure is exerted on the bladder, such as with a sneeze or cough.
+In addition to POP, transvaginal mesh is commonly used to treat stress urinary incontinence (SUI), which is when the bladder leaks urine during physical activity or when pressure is exerted on the bladder, such as with a sneeze or cough.
 The mesh is implanted to support the urethra, and this is the most common type of surgery to correct SUI.

 Side effects of transvaginal mesh surgery can range from minor pain, discomfort and bleeding to serious complications.
 Most women leave the hospital the day of their surgery, and can typically resume activities, including sexual intercourse, within three months.